lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Authentication Keys {#auth-keys}

-The authentication key (i.e. the public key used for authentication) MUST be a signature key or static Diffie-Hellman key.
+The authentication key (i.e., the public key used for authentication) MUST be a signature key or static Diffie-Hellman key.
 The Initiator and the Responder MAY use different types of authentication keys, e.g., one uses a signature key and the other uses a static Diffie-Hellman key.

 The authentication key algorithm needs to be compatible with the method and the cipher suite (see {{cs}}).
 The authentication key algorithm needs to be compatible with the EDHOC key exchange algorithm when static Diffie-Hellman authentication is used, and compatible with the EDHOC signature algorithm when signature authentication is used.